PatrickMans/aws_asg_lc_module/README.md

 * *You want to associate the ASG with an ELB*
 * Your instances behind the ELB will be in a VPC
 * Your using a single Security Group for all instances in the ASG

+Based on the terraform module, accepting a standard user_data template instead of a file.

 Input Variables
 ---------------